 Once you learn how to get expired listings, you have to continuously refill the lead funnel to make sure there are always fresh opportunities.
 When you’re ready for new leads, return to step one in this article and begin searching for new listings you can add to your CRM.
 Refilling the expired listing funnel on a monthly basis (at least) keeps your lead stream full of new chances to add to your sales inventory and increase sales income.

-For realtors searching the MLS, public records, or connections for expired listing leads, refilling the funnel can become a tiresome effort.
-Using an automatic lead generation software specializing in expired listing leads like REDX, agents are able to focus their efforts on converting expired listings into sales leads because the funnel refills itself as new matches to realtor search criteria are found in the MLS.
+For real estate agents searching the MLS, public records, or connections for expired listing leads, refilling the funnel can become a tiresome effort.
+Using an automatic lead generation software specializing in expired listing leads like REDX, agents are able to focus their efforts on converting expired listings into sales leads because the funnel refills itself as new matches to real estate agent search criteria are found in the MLS.

 Now is the time to examine what is working best for expired listings and what is not working at all.
 If your expired listing script is not overcoming objections or your direct mailers are not working for conversion, then adjust your approach to fit what is working and start contacting new expired listing leads.
 To accurately determine what works and what doesn’t, be sure to only change one element of your marketing campaign at a time.